XDNA (XDNA) Price Reaches $0.0007 on Exchanges

 Keccak

 hashing algorithm.
-Its genesis date was July 18th, 2018.
+It launched on July 18th, 2018.
 XDNA’s total supply is 8,822,014 coins and its circulating supply is 8,822,007 coins.
+XDNA’s official website is xdna.io.
+XDNA’s official Twitter account is @XDNA_Official and its Facebook page is accessible here.
 The Reddit community for XDNA is /r/XDNA_Official and the currency’s Github account can be viewed here.
-The official website for XDNA is xdna.io.
-XDNA’s official Twitter account is @XDNA_Official and its Facebook page is accessible here.

 According to CryptoCompare, “XDNA is a PoW/PoS cryptocurrency that uses the Keccak algorithm.
 XDNA features a second layer network of masternodes that process private and near-instant transactions.
 It also has another feature named BitGun that aims to provide dynamic changed block rewards.
 In addition, a dual mining mode in Claymore's miner option is available to the user.
 XDNA foundation is associated with XDNA and it is a non-commercial charity fund that aims to make use of modern technologies to spread their donations around the world.
 3 levels of masternodes:XDNA Light Node (XDNA-LN) required for masternode 5000 coinsXDNA Medium Node (XDNA-MN) required for masternode 10000 coinsXDNA Full Node (XDNA-FN) required for masternode 50000 coins XDNA website and social media are down. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as XDNA directly using US dollars.
-Investors seeking to acquire XDNA should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase XDNA using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as XDNA directly using US dollars.
+Investors seeking to trade XDNA should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy XDNA using one of the aforementioned exchanges.

 Receive News & Updates for XDNA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XDNA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.